 By providing a single point of contact for information, underpinning regulation and standardisation, promoting best practice, providing easy access to project results, and establishing a comprehensive, longer-term infrastructure, the EMNs aim to benefit stakeholders at large.
 This initiative should yield creation and dissemination of knowledge, enhanced international leadership and recognition, and stronger collaboration across the measurement science community.
-Seven EMNs have been established so far: Smart Electricity Grids (SEG), Energy Gases, Mathematics and Statistics, Laboratory Medicine, Quantum Technologies, Smart Specialisation in Northern Europe and Climate and Ocean Observation.
+Several EMNs have been established to date: Advanced Manufacturing, Climate and Ocean Observation, Energy Gases, Mathematics and Statistics, Quantum Technologies, Radiation Protection, Smart Electricity Grids, Smart Specialisation in Northern Europe, and Traceability in Laboratory Medicine.

-2.2 EMN Smart Electrical Grids
+2.2 EMN Smart Electricity Grids

 Recognising that there is a significant need for a coordinated approach on measurement issues related to the future of electricity grids, a European metrology network specifically dedicated to activities in this field was established.
 Hence there is now a specific entity named EMN SEG focussing on stakeholders' technological and strategic objectives in electricity grid metrology [7].
+There are some overlapping interests between EMN SEG and Clean Energy, a new EMN that is currently under development.
+These overlaps include, for instance, the interaction between renewable energy sources and the grid, power-to-X, electric vehicles, and novel energy storage concepts.